MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

 contains an unknown or expired Auth-ID, the request should be treated as containing no Auth-ID.

-## The Persisted-Auth Response Header {#header-persisted-auth}
+## The Persistent-Auth Response Header {#header-Persistent-auth}

 Some multilegged authentication schemes can result in per-request or per-connection (i.e., Kerberos or Negotiate) authentication.
-When a session is authenticated, servers SHOULD generate a `Persisted-Auth` header and send it along with the HTTP 200 OK response.
+When a session is authenticated, servers SHOULD generate a `Persistent-Auth` header and send it along with the HTTP 200 OK response.

-The `Persisted-Auth` header is defined as follows:
+The `Persistent-Auth` header is defined as follows:

-    Persisted-Auth = "true" / "false"
+    Persistent-Auth = "true" / "false"

-A `Persisted-Auth` header with an unknown value, or the absence of a `Persisted-Auth` header, MUST be treated as the value "false".
-The client MUST use the `Persisted-Auth` header to determine what action to take with queued or subsequent requests:
+A `Persistent-Auth` header with an unknown value, or the absence of a `Persistent-Auth` header, MUST be treated as the value "false".
+The client MUST use the `Persistent-Auth` header to determine what action to take with queued or subsequent requests:

-1. If the session was authenticated, as indicated by the presence of the `Persisted-Auth` header with the value "true", the client does not need to authenticate new streams it creates to service future requests on the authenticated session.
+1. If the session was authenticated, as indicated by the presence of the `Persistent-Auth` header with the value "true", the client does not need to authenticate new streams it creates to service future requests on the authenticated session.

-2. If the session was not authenticated, as indicated by the absence of the `Persisted-Auth` header or the value "false", the client SHOULD remember the negotiated authentication scheme used for authentication.
+2. If the session was not authenticated, as indicated by the absence of the `Persistent-Auth` header or the value "false", the client SHOULD remember the negotiated authentication scheme used for authentication.
 The client SHOULD NOT block streams on the session when processing requests using the multilegged